AntonioND/giibiiadvance/README.rst

 This emulator isn't meant to be used for playing.
 It is perfectly capable of emulating most GB/GBC games pretty accurately, and most GBA games with reasonable accuracy.
-However, there are several emulators that may be a probably a better idea than GiiBiiAdvance due to their better user support.
+However, there are several emulators that probably are a better idea than GiiBiiAdvance due to their better support.

 - `mGBA <https://mgba.io/>`_
 - `no$gba <http://problemkaputt.de/gba.htm>`_